IamLizu/news-aggregator/README.md

 }
 ```

+### Filtering
+- Query with passed `--keyword "putin"` value
+- Supports multiple keyword query
+- Supports from and to-date filtering

-## Visualization
+### Visualization

-- Use `yargs` to expose command `filter` which without any query outputs stringified JSON.
+- Use `yargs` to expose command `view` which without any query outputs stringified JSON.
 The string can be easily feed to different programs or API for further processing / handling if needed.